kapouer/matchdom/README.md

-# matchdom -- extensible declarative template expressions for object models
+# matchdom -- object model template engine

-DSL for merging data into object models for HTML, JSON, or plain Text.
+DSL for merging data into HTML, JSON, or Text object models.

 A matchdom expression describes a chain of "filter" functions:
 `[func1:param1|func2:param2]`.